 Workshops at the London Centre for Book Arts are a way for people with no prior experience to learn new skills from artists and specialists in an active studio environment.
 Our workshops range from traditional bookbinding and printmaking to contemporary publishing practices and print technologies.

-Since October 2012, we have run more than 300 classes and workshops for over 3,000 members of the public at our studio in Britannia Works.
-We also regularly run bespoke workshops for UK-based and international organisations, businesses and Universities.
+Since October 2012, we have run more than 400 classes and workshops for over 4,000 members of the public at our studio in Britannia Works.
+We also regularly run bespoke workshops for UK-based and international organisations, businesses and universities.
 Please get in touch if you are interested in our services.

 Some of our past workshop partners include: